 Depending on where you see the bird, it may be a pet, nesting on the ground, or even faking an injury.
 Approach cautiously and follow the bird from a safe distance (if she’s leading you away from her nest, you’ll notice her drop the act quickly when you exit the area).
 Baby birds can confuse us even more as there’s a chance they’re just lost and not injured.
 Observe closely before you determine whether to intervene.

 Once you’ve confirmed your new avian friend needs rescuing, you’ll want to find a way to pick him up.

-- If you happen to have a pair of latex gloves on you, you’re set.
+Step 1: Wrap your hands.
+If you happen to have a pair of latex gloves on you, you’re set.
 Otherwise, it’s best to cover your hands with something else if you can (a cloth, towel, or even a shirt all suffice).

-- Make sure to add air holes but then place him inside and close the lid, taping it shut if need be.
+Step 4: Keep him secure.
+Make sure to add air holes but then place him inside and close the lid, taping it shut if need be.
 He should be snug but not squished and not too hot or too cold — a high room temperature will work well to get him nice and comfortable.

-Hopefully, you will quickly locate, contact, and then transfer your bird to the rescue.
-Be extra careful in the car to keep him stable and hold on tight.
-A dog or cat crate can help if you place the box inside and then buckle it in to keep the bird steady while driving.
+Step 5: Dispose of the body as necessary.
 Sadly, no matter what you do, some birds will die, either of shock or because their injuries were too great.
 Depending on the species, you may still want to surrender the body for proper disposal or even research, which can help you feel that your little bird’s still contributing.